 Meetings and events involving outside groups will be permitted following masking guidelines.

-Seek guidance from your healthcare provider and notify your supervisor.
+Employees: Seek guidance from your healthcare provider and notify your supervisor.

 - Food does not need to be pre-packaged, individually wrapped nor served by a food services professional; proper utensils are required to pick up food.